zanton123/HaSAPPy/RunninHaSAPPy.md

 HaSAPPy provides the possibility to remove PCR-duplicates from the read count if libraries were sequenced in the paired-end mode.
 Reads that have exactly the same genomic alignment position on both ends will be merged as PCR duplicates.
 If you activate this option duplicates and not paired-ends aligned reads will be discharged.

-> **NOTE:** This option is implemented in HaSAPPy as an experimental feature and will undergo extensive testing onse paired-end sequencing dataset for screening experiments become available.
+> **NOTE:** This option is implemented in HaSAPPy as an experimental feature and will undergo further development as paired-end sequencing dataset for screening experiments become available.

 ```
 If pair-end libraries, do you want to remove PCR-duplicates (mark ‘Y’ or ’N’)?
 @5B) N
 ```

-Read mappers provide also information on the quality of read alignments to the reference genome.
-This parameter (MAPQ) takes the number of mismatches and matches as well as the uniqueness of the alignment position into account.
+Read mappers provide information on the quality of reproted read alignments to the reference genome.
+This alignment quality parameter (MAPQ) takes the number of mismatches and matches as well as the uniqueness of the alignment position into account.
+Reads that have multiple potential mapping positions in the reference genome will have lower alignment quality values (see the documentation of the read mappers for details on the composition of this value).
 Increasing the alignment quality parameter can help to reduce alignment errors that could affect the analysis, but also will lead to the elimination of reads and therefore could lead to reduced sensitivity.
 Enter `Y` in the input field below, if you want to activate this selection and provide an integer number as MAPQ threshold (default is 0, all reported alignments are accepted):

 ```
 Do you want to indicate a level of alignment fidelity (mark ‘Y’ or ’N’):